Troubled Kansas nursing home removed from Medicare program

 The federal report said infected residents were kept in the same rooms with those who were not sick, with only a sheet separating them.
 Communal dining continued for two days after residents began showing symptoms, and even then the facility waited a week before testing all its residents.

-The agency said the facility faces $14,860 in fines and that it will lose its Medicare funding effective Nov.
-18.
+The agency said the facility faces $14,860 in fines and that it will be terminated from the program effective Nov.
+18, although its temporary manager, Mission Health Communities, hopes to make adequate changes before then.

-A temporary manager, Mission Health Communities, took over the facility on Wednesday.
-Cheri Kauset, of Mission Health, said in a statement that the company is working to help restore compliance — an effort that will involve boosting testing and infection control precautions, ensuring adequate person protective equipment and restricting visitors.
+Mission Health is working to help restore compliance — an effort that will involve boosting testing and infection control precautions, ensuring adequate personal protective equipment and restricting visitors, said Cheri Kauset, the company’s vice president of customer experience and communications.

-“This is an awful disease and the fight against it is extremely difficult," she said.
+“This is an awful disease and the fight against it is extremely difficult,” she said, adding that it is up to the state to accept its plan to address the problems.

 Meanwhile, the case count continued to rise at the Norton Correctional Facility, with 38 staff members and 373 inmates infected.
 Kansas Department of Corrections spokesman Randy Bowman said inmates who test positive are moved to the prison in Lansing, where they can be closer to medical care.